-Asperger's Syndrome (AS) is part of our daily lives and human history.
-It is estimated that there are approximately 40,000 people in New Zealand with Autism Spectrum Disorders (Autism NZ) and 1% of the population worldwide.
-Many people who meet the criteria for an autism spectrum disorder or condition have high functioning autism or AS.
+Aspergers is part of our daily lives and human history.
+Autism is a neuro-developmental condition that affects cognitive, sensory, and social processing, changing the way people see the world and interact with others.
+It is estimated that autism affects approximately 80,000 New Zealanders (Autism NZ).
+Many people who meet the criteria for an autism spectrum disorder or condition have high functioning autism (HFA) or Asperger’s Syndrome (AS), colloquially known as Aspergers.

 Aspergers provides consulting psychological services for adults, their partners, their children, family members, colleagues, and employers.
 Services for adolescents and children with AS usually include their parents, teachers, health professionals, siblings, and sometimes other family members.

-Increasingly, organisations are seeking consulting services for managing AS employment issues and for creating an organisational culture that demonstrates an understanding and acceptance of diversity.
+Increasingly, organisations are seeking consulting services for managing AS employment issues and for creating an organisational culture that demonstrates an understanding of unconscious bias and acceptance of diversity, including neuro-diversity.

 Aspergers offers consulting services which include knowledge, expertise and skills from a wide range of psychology including developmental, educational, organisational, and counselling psychology.